 I recently read Rhys Wynne’s interpretation of John Mueller’s comment that it’s better to add content on your own site than to add it elsewhere.
 I disagree strongly that this is the right reading of John’s comment.
 There are numerous other readings of it:

 – A bunch of links to a thin site (e.g. without valuable content) doesn’t make that site positive user experience.
 So don’t guest post at the expense/neglect of your own site.

 – Google is getting better at detecting quality content (and presumably differentiating it from junk).

-– More in depth sites are favoured for now.
+– More in-depth sites are favored for now.

 You can probably come up with your own.
 In any event, it’s clear that this is a whitehat tactic, and Google’s John Mueller was just pointing out that new sites need good content.

 Bottom line: When a well-intentioned but perhaps sensational SEO bloggers say something, don’t take it for granted – check the source yourself.
 It turns out that the following [conveniently ignored] quotations were also part of the interview: